g-hegde/g-hegde.github.io/_posts/2019-3-27-comp-mat-dis.md

 <a href = "https://www.materialsproject.org/materials/mp-16960/">AlPt<sub>2</sub></a> is a stable nonmagnetic metal, <a href = "https://www.materialsproject.org/materials/mp-777019/">Li<sub>8</sub>SbS<sub>6</sub></a> is a stable ferromagnetic semiconductor, <a href = "https://www.materialsproject.org/materials/mp-1183042/">ZrSiRu<sub>2</sub></a> is a stable nonmagnetic semiconductor and  <a href="https://www.materialsproject.org/materials/mp-1074458/">Mg<sub>4</sub>Si<sub>3</sub></a> is an unstable metal.
 In case of elemental materials, Si is a semiconductor with 3 unfilled p-orbitals, K is an alkali metal with an unfilled s orbital, S is a non-metallic reactive solid with 2 unfilled p orbitals, while Cr is a transition metal with unfilled d orbitals.
 In terms of salient material properties, the clustering process seems to have done a reasonable job  - no material has any obvious chemical overlap.

 To aid intuition, it is useful to plot this information using a scatter plot.
-Since we have 3 dimensions in our dataset - s, p and d - and we wish to plot a 2D plot we can first project this data on to two dimensions using a technique called Principle Components Analysis (PCA).
-PCA is a technique that enables compression of information with minimum loss of information.
-Using PCA and plotting out data points, we see the following.
+Since we have 3 dimensions in our dataset - s, p and d - and we wish to plot a 2D plot we can first project this data on to 2D using a technique called Principle Components Analysis (PCA).

 ![Cluster Plot](/images/Clustering_question3.png)